Poker Online

 Tricks

-As in most of these card game adapted to dominoes, the trump suit tiles must be played as trumps and not as tiles in their other suit.
+As in most of these card game adapted to dominoes, the trump suit tiles must always be played as trumps and not as tiles in their other suit.

 Scoring